Make an Appointment

 - Health Information Portability and Privacy Act

-The following are exclusions to confidentiality: 1) where disclosure is required by law (Disclosure may be required in the following circumstances; where there is a reasonable suspicion of child or elder abuse, where there is a reasonable suspicion that the client presents a danger of violence to others, or where the client could potentially harm himself/herself unless protective measures are taken; disclosure may be required pursuant to a legal proceeding), or 2) in the case of a disciplinary referral or inquiries, your right to strict confidentiality may be waived so that involved parties may freely discuss your situation and develop the best plan of action for you, or 3) information maybe shared with administrative and clinical supervisors for the purpose of maintaining quality services, as well as non-identifying information in group staffings for professional growth.
+The following are exclusions to confidentiality: 1) where disclosure is required by law (Disclosure may be required in the following circumstances; where there is a reasonable suspicion of child or elder abuse, where there is a reasonable suspicion that the client presents a danger of violence to others, or where the client could potentially harm himself/herself unless protective measures are taken; disclosure may be required pursuant to a legal proceeding), or 2) in the case of a disciplinary referral or inquiries, your right to strict confidentiality may be waived so that involved parties may consult with one another regarding specifically relevant aspects of your situation and develop the best plan of action for you, or 3) information may be shared with administrative and clinical supervisors for the purpose of maintaining quality services, as well as non-identifying information in group trainings for professional development.

 Providing a Referral